Here’s an article we found that may be helpful while traveling

 …use body

+language.
 Raising your hand or

 finger tells your therapist to pause, and is less awkward than breaking the